-4 The Increasing Flexibility of the Labor Market
+4 Implications of the Decline in Labor Market Turnover

-This section provides an analysis of our model economy's equilibrium under alternative assumptions regarding the size of labor market frictions and wage determination.
-We start by looking at a version of the model with a frictionless labor market.
+We now proceed to use this model to analyze the possible role of the decline in labor market turnover in generating the observed changes in the cyclical patterns of output, labor input, productivity, and wages.
+We start by looking at a version of the model with zero separation rate.
+In this case, small employment adjustments are costless so that the labor market effectively becomes frictionless.
 This model provides a useful benchmark that we can solve for in closed form.
-Then, we introduce frictions and rely on numerical methods to simulate the model for different calibrations of the parameters.
+Then, we rely on numerical methods to simulate the model for different values of the separation rate.